VIDEO PREMIERE: Before move to Ireland, Wilkes-Barre native experiences ‘Joy and Oblivion’ as Sonny, Dada, and Moloch

 Michael and I maintained our friendship, traveling in the same elliptical orbit into the years that The Rattler, my bar in Pittston, was in operation.
 Mike and the boys were some of a short list of acts to open up that place.
 Then later, when I took to the road again as a tour manager, whenever we would hit Portland, he never failed to show up to the show with an effortless, rejuvenating energy.

 I had the pleasure to catch up with Michael and his partner Bridgette and dog son Odin on his last pass through Northeastern Pennsylvania on his way to permanent residence on the Emerald Isle last month.
 My wife Kristin and I were privileged to shoot this sad, sweet message of hope and wonder in a dark, lonely world.
-“Joy and Oblivion (I Don’t Know)” will join an ongoing group of black and white solo artist videos in our ongoing project called “Storied.”
+“Joy and Oblivion (I Don’t Know)” will join an ongoing group of black and white solo artist videos in Camp Rattler’s ongoing project called “Storied.”

 Michael is my friend and is welcome in my space always.
 His art has made me happy and sad over the years.
 At my age, plus bubbling toxic levels of industrial jadedness, to simply to feel anything is a damned blessing, and I know just how fucking significant it is that he refers to me as “Padre.”
 I immensely enjoyed our short time collaborating on this and hanging out.
 The rain helped the day slip past me way, way too fast.